evermeer/EVReflection/ISSUE_TEMPLATE.md

 I switched master to Swift 4

-Unfortunately I'm not allowed to push a new version for this to cocoapods because there now is a dependency to Moya 10.0 which is still in beta.
+Unfortunately I'm not allowed to push a new version for this to cocoapods.
+I hope to fix this issue soon

 In order to use this using cocoapods you have to specify the git pad so that it will use master `pod 'EVReflection', :git => 'https://github.com/evermeer/EVReflection.git'`